-SEER-Medicare: Required Documents & Instructions for Submitting Requests
+SEER-Medicare: Required Documents & Instructions for Submitting Applications

 Please be aware that in compliance with CMS, we no longer release SEER-Medicare data outside the USA.

 This form has been developed to collect all information necessary to process a data request.
-In order to facilitate the review process, you must complete all items listed on this form.
-Please use the form.
-Do not say "see attached".
+In order to facilitate the review process, you must complete all sections.
 Incomplete applications will be delayed.
-The description of your project (Section 2D) must be no more than five pages and must include:
+The description of your project (Section II-C) must include:

 - statement of main hypothesis/specific research question;